Kiwanis Club of Lima's chicken and ham dinner sale raises money to help youth

 SHAWNEE TOWNSHIP, OH (WLIO) - The Kiwanis Club of Lima raised money with their annual barbeque dinner sale to continue their mission of improving the lives of children.

-Lima City Schools, The Allen County Board of Developmental Disabilities, and more use these clubs to teach kindness and important life skills.

 "They all do service projects, they choose their own projects, and they also have fundraisers and things like that.
-For example, they volunteer at West Ohio Food Bank, they also volunteer at Our Daily Bread, and Family Promise," explained Robert Day, the secretary of the Kiwanis Club of Lima.
+For example, they volunteer at West Ohio Food Bank, and they also volunteer at Our Daily Bread and Family Promise," explained Robert Day, the secretary of the Kiwanis Club of Lima.

 They also raise money to help Kiwanis International serve children all across the world.